Serra-Technologies/serra/README.md

 ![Project Header](./etc/serra.png)
+# Explore Our Cloud Console

+Try building and deploying your Serra jobs to Databricks with our [Cloud Console](https://cloud.serra.io).
+Give it a try!

 # What is Serra?
-Serra provides a library of readers, transformers and writers to simplify the process of writing data pipelines.
+Serra provides a library of readers, transformers and writers to simplify the process of writing Spark data pipelines.

 For example, you can specify that you want to read a CSV file from an S3 bucket, apply a transformation to the data, then write the data to a Snowflake table with the following config: